Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 Final Thoughts

 We stayed in Florence for three nights, but honestly, it deserved more, especially considering the incredible day trips from Florence (Val d’Orcia, Pisa, Siena, Chianti… the list goes on).
+You can find more about day tours from Florence here:

 Comments